Pacific Southwest Airlines Flight 182: Aftermath

 As a result of this and other midair collisions (including an almost identical one in 1986) the "Traffic Collision Alert and Avoidance System" (TCAS) is now installed in all commercial passenger aircraft and in most commercial cargo airplanes.
 TCAS gives the pilots visual and audible warnings in the cockpit when two aircraft are approaching each other, and directs pilots to either climb or descend to avoid the other aircraft.
-However, the system only works if at least one aircraft is equipped with TCAS and the other with a transponder.
+However, the system works only if at least one aircraft is equipped with TCAS and the other with a transponder.
 After the 1986 Cerritos collision, all flights in Class B were required to have a Mode C transponder.
 The International Civil Aviation Organization does not require TCAS on the type of small, single-engined planes that were involved in the PSA disaster or the one involving AeroMexico.
 Only aircraft certified to carry 19 or more passengers or have a maximum takeoff weight of more than 12600 lb are affected by the TCAS rule.

 Because the PSA 182/Cessna collision was the result of pilot error, it is used as a teaching aid in modern flight training.
 Embry-Riddle Aeronautical University uses the crash in "human factors" classes, while others refer to it when teaching airspace or visual separation rules.

 Don St. Germain, who was an employee with PSA, was working aboard this flight when he died with the other 143 passengers and crew.
-Nine years later, his brother-in-law Douglas Arthur, who was a PSA pilot, was killed aboard PSA Flight 1771 near Cayucos, California along with 42 other passengers and crew by a recently-fired employee named David Augustus Burke.
+Nine years later, his brother-in-law Douglas Arthur, who was a PSA pilot, was killed aboard PSA Flight 1771 near Cayucos, California, along with 42 other passengers and crew by a recently fired employee named David Augustus Burke.
 Burke shot his former boss, a flight attendant, the two pilots, and Arthur before he sent the plane into a nosedive, causing the aircraft to crash at the speed of sound.
-As such, Nikki St. Germain lost her brother in the first-ever deadly crash of a PSA flight, and her husband in the second.
-Those were the only two deadly crashes in the 40 year history of the airline.
+As such, Nikki St. Germain lost her brother in the first deadly crash of a PSA flight, and her husband in the second.
+Those were the only two deadly crashes in the 40-year history of the airline.

 Memorials

 A memorial plaque honoring those who died on both planes and on the ground is located in the San Diego Aerospace Museum, near the Theodore Gildred Flight Rotunda in San Diego's Balboa Park.
 On the 20th anniversary of the crash, a tree was planted next to the North Park branch library, and a memorial plaque was dedicated to those who lost their lives.
 The library is not in the immediate vicinity of the actual crash site; it has been rebuilt and bears no visible evidence of the crash.

-On September 25, 2008, over 100 relatives and friends of the victims of PSA 182 gathered at Dwight and Nile Streets in North Park for a 30th-anniversary memorial of the crash.
+Informal memorial gatherings are held annually on the anniversary of the crash, at the intersection of Dwight and Nile Streets in North Park.
+On September 25, 2008, over 100 relatives and friends of the victims of PSA 182 gathered on the 30th-anniversary of the crash.